 Person or group of people doing hard work to achieve some emotional goal and make difference in society.
 Like, NGOs are helping people to understand their rights.
 Also, oppose the wrong things in society for their wrong behaviour.

 Seems like NGO is the glue which connects citizens with Government.
 Also, it is connecting wires between rich and poor people.

-NGO have objective to help people.
-They work in a single or multiple niches like active in humanitarian, educational, health care, public policy, social, human rights, environmental etc.
+NGO has a goal to help people.
+They work in single or multiple niches.
+Like active in humanitarian, educational, health care, public policy, social, human rights and environment.

 NGOs are divided into two types.

 These NGOs try to achieve small-scale changes directly through projects.
 They act as implementers.
 They organize resources to provide goods and services to people.
 Who face trouble due to nature.

 Eg: Pragya NGO which help in rehabilitation efforts for flash flood victims in Uttarakhand, India.